Phalanx: Deployment and combat

+A tetrarchia was a unit of four files (8-man columns in tight formation) and a tetrarchès or tetrarch was a commander of four files; a dilochia was a double file and a dilochitès was a double-file leader; a lochos was a single file and a lochagos was a file leader; a dimoiria was a half file and a dimoirites was a half-file leader.
+Another name for the half file was a hèmilochion with a hèmilochitès being a half-file leader.

-Phalanx composition and strength
+Phalanx composition

 The basic combat element of the Greek armies was either the stichos ("file", usually 8–16 men strong) or the enomotia ("sworn" and made up by 2–4 stichœ, totaling up to 32 men), both led by a dimœrites who was assisted by a decadarchos and two decasterœ (sing. decasteros).
 Four to a maximum of 32 enomotiæ (depending on the era in question or the city) formed a lochos led by a lochagos, who in this way was in command of initially a hundred hoplites to a maximum of around five hundred in the late Hellenistic armies.
-Here, it has to be noted that the military manuals of Asclepiodotus and Aelian use the term lochos to denote a file in the phalanx.
+Here, the military manuals of Asclepiodotus and Aelian use the term lochos to denote a file in the phalanx.
 A taxis (mora for the Spartans) was the greatest standard hoplitic formation of five to fifteen hundred, led by a strategos (general).
 The entire army, a total of several taxeis or moræ was led by a generals' council.
 The commander-in-chief was usually called a polemarchos or a strategos autocrator.